Dani7B/RTwUP/README.md

 ##Setting up the Maven project

-* Install the M2E plugin for Eclipse from the Eclipse Marketplace
+* If you haven't got *Eclipse IDE for Java EE Developers*, you should download and install the M2E plugin for Eclipse from the Eclipse Marketplace
 * In the Project Explorer, create a new Maven Project.
 Make sure only "Use default workspace location" is checked and press Next.
 Wait for the windows to download all the archetypes, then select maven-archetype-webapp.
 In the next screen you'll have to fill in some details, such as the group Id (e.g. ggd), archetype id (e.g. RTwUP).
 Then you can press "Finish" and the project will be created.
 It may depends on how your buildpath is configured, but if Eclipse highlights a problem with the Java version set in your buildpath, go fixing the issue.
 * You can integrate the latest Twitter4J build easily by just including the following lines in your pom.xml.